Pulkitsikarwar1119/WEATHER-APPLICATION/README.md

 ## DESCRIPTION OF TASK

 Objective:
-The goal of this task was to build a modern, responsive Weather Application using the MERN Stack (MongoDB, Express.js, React.js, Node.js) with integration of the OpenWeatherMap API to fetch real-time weather data based on city input.
+The goal of this task-2 was to build a modern, responsive Weather Application using the MERN Stack (MongoDB, Express.js, React.js, Node.js) with integration of the OpenWeatherMap API to fetch real-time weather data based on city input.

 🛠️ Tech Stack